mosull20/dark-side-ms3/README.md

 * Default image to load if no user image uploaded or not valid: Image by <a href="https://pixabay.com/users/thedigitalartist-202249/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=2554660">Pete Linforth</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=2554660">Pixabay</a>

 ### Acknowledgements

+* The Code Institute Slack community, has once again throughout this project, been a valuable resource.
+In particular, there were two resources I found very helpful, MS3 planning with Ed Bradley and Amy O'Shea's MS3 planning your project.
+My thanks to both for providing such great guidance to other students.
+* Stack Overflow is another constant source of helpful guidance and answers to so many questions.
+* My mentor, Nishant Kumar, has been so supportive and encouraging throughout this project with some great advice once again for MS3.
+* The Tutor Support on Code Institute has also been very helpful during this project process.